adearriba/ShopifyCheckoutJS/README.md

 	- [3.2.
 TextFields](#32-textfields)
 	- [3.3.
 Checkboxs](#33-checkboxs)
 	- [3.4.
 Dropdowns](#34-dropdowns)

+# 1. ShopifyCheckoutJS
+A little code for having a better experience manipulating Shopify´s Checkout via JS.

 # 2. $checkout object
 The `$checkout` object is created to help with the different tasks manipulating Shopify´s checkout page.